Apprenticeship

 Overview of the Postgraduate Teaching Apprenticeship (PGTA)

-The OTT SCITT Apprenticeship Route to QTS offers an excellent opportunity for experienced school colleagues to earn their Qualified Teacher Status (QTS) while continuing to work in their employing school setting.
-This full-time, apprenticeship training programme is designed to develop teaching skills through a blend of in-school experience and structured curriculum learning (off-the- job training).
+The OTT SCITT Apprenticeship Route to QTS offers an excellent opportunity for experienced applicants to complete teacher training to earn Qualified Teacher Status (QTS), while continuing to work in their employing school setting.

 While training on the PGTA route, you will combine teaching in your employing school with training sessions with the SCITT.
-You are paid a salary throughout and your course fee is paid via the apprenticeship levy, so there is no cost to individual applicants on this route.
+You are employed by your school as an unqualified teacher and will have your own teaching timetable, which will build over the course of the programme.
+You will paid a salary throughout, by your school, and the course fee is paid via the apprenticeship levy, so there is no cost to individual applicants on this route.

 Programme Overview

 The PGTA includes structured developmental phases designed to support both your journey to Qualified Teacher Status (QTS), and to complete the apprenticeship requirements.
-Starting with an induction period in July, you will engage in school-based activities and two days of SCITT induction to prepare for their classroom in September.
-You will complete a series of supportive and interactive online modules over August to ensure that you are well prepared for the year ahead.
+Starting with an induction period in July, you will engage in school-based activities and two days of SCITT induction to prepare for September.
+You will complete a series of supportive and interactive online modules over August to ensure that you are well prepared for training programme.

 Timetabling and phases